jatin-shrm/Jatin-Portfolio/README.md

 # My Personal Portfolio

 Welcome to my personal portfolio repository!
-This is where I showcase my work, projects, and provide information about myself.
+This is where I showcase my work, and projects, and provide information about myself.
 Feel free to explore and learn more about my skills and experiences.

 ## Table of Contents